repowiserepowise

 Repo Size Considerations

-In massive monorepos, a single CLAUDE.md can become too large, consuming too much of the agent's context window.
-Repowise allows you to generate scoped documentation.
+In massive monorepos, a single CLAUDE.md can become too large, consuming too much of the agent's context window. repowise allows you to generate scoped documentation.
 You can have a root CLAUDE.md for the global architecture and sub-directory CLAUDE.md files for specific services or packages.

 Scoped Context StrategyScoped Context Strategy